Laura Lee Huttenbach: Career

+Her first publication was a chapter in the book The Best Travel Writing 2010: True Stories from Around the World.
 While in Kenya, she met a 90 year old community leader who had a former life as a General in the Mau Mau rebellion.
-She later returned to Kenya to document his life.
-Her first book was The Boy is Gone: Conversations with a Mau Mau General published by Ohio University Press.
+She later returned to Kenya to document his life, which became The Boy is Gone: Conversations with a Mau Mau General published by Ohio University Press.